[HOME] [Town Trail] [Marine Drive] [Great Orme] [Tramway [Extravaganza [Conwy] [Excursions] [Hotels] [Site Map] [Links]

 It is these headlands and the two waterfronts, the North Shore and the West Shore,

-Here Punch and Judy still entertain the children in the traditional manner,
+Here Punch and Judy still entertain children and fond parents in the traditional manner,

 just as they have always done.
 ‘Professor’ Codman